turbaevsky/indicators/doc/PI_DB_TS.md

 ## History

 The Performance Indicator Program (PIP) has started in 1990 and mainly used as a management tool.
-All WANO regional centers (RC), members and plants can monitor their performance and trends and set challenging goals for improvement and consistently compare their performance with other plants and nuclear industry.
+All WANO regional centres (RC), members and plants can monitor their performance and trends and set challenging goals for improvement and consistently compare their performance with other plants and nuclear industry.
 Performance indicators can also be used to assess industry performance, to support other WANO programs and to provide assistance to members if necessary.

 Existing PI DB includes two structures: PI Data Entry System (DES) and PI REPORT system.
 The first one provides data entry and preliminary checking.
 The second one provides indicator and indexes calculation, and reporting and trending providing.

-Currently very limited number of people has enough knowledges and training to use the PI results in their practice.
+Currently very limited number of people has enough knowledge and training to use the PI results in their practice.
 It is probably one of the reasons why PI program does not use wide enough.

 WANO LO IS developed IS Strategy which includes IS Business Data Plan (BDP) (both documents are available at the SharePoint into Information System Area).